haileliya/election_analysis/README.md

   3) Which county had the largest number of votes?

      Denver had the largest number of votes.
+I used a for loop, the division operator, and an if statement to identify this result as show in the picture below.
  ![image](https://user-images.githubusercontent.com/96396696/150656690-d6da70c2-4d78-45ae-95a6-3b0c12679757.png)

   4) Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.